 It’s pretty apparent dynamic QR Codes are more flexible than static ones.
 They’re just more suited to any marketing campaign since they give you more room for optimizations.

-Start creating QR Codes with actionable CTA texts below
+Start creating QR Codes with text below for actionable end-user insights

 If you want to grab more conversions, you can’t take any chances.
 If you haven’t yet, start incorporating CTA frames into your QR Codes.
 Make sure your audience knows exactly what to do when they see your glowing collaterals.